 Surrounded by yogis, I am present.
 It is happening.
 All around me, consciousness shifts and transforms.
 While many see a form of exercise or people sitting still in a room, that is merely the surface.
 There is something profound occurring before my lens.

-On a purely physiological level, we know the effect of the pose; muscles are working, glands are pressurized and organs squeezed.
-Prana, or life force, is circulated and replenished.
-With the flow of each breath and movement, essential messages are communicated.
+On a purely physiological level, we know the effect of a pose; muscles are working, glands are pressurized and organs squeezed.
+Prana, or life force, circulates, replenishing with each breath.
+With each movement, essential messages are communicated.

 Each of us has immense wisdom, here and now, waiting to be tapped.
 Through the subtle work of sadhana (daily practice), clarity, intuition, and peace are revealed.
-We begin to touch our true depths; to see the other as our self, to know the interconnected nature of reality.
+We begin to touch our true depths, to see the other as our self, to know the interconnected nature of reality.